NoamAtias/Deep-Learning-Images-Classification-and-AutoEncoder/README.md

 1. Clone the repository: `git clone https://github.com/NoamAtias/Deep-Learning-Images-Classification-and-AutoEncodergit`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Run the image classification or denoising scripts: `python classification.py` or `python denoising.py`
-4. Explore the results and modify the code as needed for your own experiments.
+4. Explore the results and modify the code as needed for your experiments.

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code and adapt it for your own purposes.

-For more information, please refer to the [License](LICENSE) file.

 ---

 Feel free to customize the Readme file according to your specific project details, such as adding a section on dataset description, training process, or evaluation results.